NCAS-CMS/cms-website/_archer2/storage.md

 - Work file systems (/work)
 - Solid state (NVMe) file system (/scratch)

+Only the work and NVMe filesystems can be seen from the batch nodes.

 The NVMe file system should give good and consistent performance for parallel I/O but it is subject to a strict 28 day deletion policy.

-Full details on each of the file systems, including how to check your quota, can be found in the [ARCHER2 storage documentation](https://docs.archer2.ac.uk/user-guide/data/#archer2-storage)
+Full details on each of the file systems, including how to check quotas, can be found in the [ARCHER2 storage documentation](https://docs.archer2.ac.uk/user-guide/data/#archer2-storage)

 ## Managing disk space